vrutkovs/openshift-ci-prom/README.md

 * Open Grafana at http://localhost:3000, add Prometheus source at 'http://<any valid IP>:9090'
   Use `podman inspect` to find out Prometheus IP or use internal/public IP, as both services are listening on 0.0.0.0
+* Go to Configuration - Preferences and set Timezone to UTC Both server logs and prometheus data are stored in UTC
-* Load dashboards from files
+* Import dashboards from files
 * Adjust the time in range selector